BuildOnViction/tomochain-testnet/README.md

+This Repository is deprecated.
+Move to [Masternode Repo](https://github.com/tomochain/masternode)

 ## TomoChain Testnet
 This repository contains source code and tutorial to help you:
 - Deploy Smart Contract to TomoChain Testnet